Completeness of coalition logics with seriality, independence of agents, or determinism: Completeness of the eight coalition logics

-Note a conjunction is valid (derivable) if and only if all of its conjuncts are valid (derivable).
-Thus, the two lemmas would let us go through the inductive step.
-Note by soundness and completeness, the other direction of the two lemmas also holds, which is why their names contain ``reduction''.

-The downward validity lemma is the most crucial step for the whole proof.
-We will show it by showing its contrapositive, called the \Fdefs{upward satisfiability lemma}: \textit{for every \Fdefs{standard conjunction} $\phi'$, if the \Fdefs{satisfiability-reduction-condition} of $\phi'$ is met, then $\phi'$ is satisfiable.} Here, a standard conjunction $\phi'$ is equivalent to the negation of a standard disjunction $\phi$, and the satisfiability-reduction-condition of $\phi'$ is equivalent to the negation of the validity-reduction-condition of $\phi$.
+We will show the downward validity lemma by showing its contrapositive, called the \Fdefs{upward satisfiability lemma}: \textit{for every \Fdefs{standard conjunction} $\phi'$, if the \Fdefs{satisfiability-reduction condition} of $\phi'$ is met, then $\phi'$ is satisfiable.} Here, a standard conjunction $\phi'$ is equivalent to the negation of a standard disjunction $\phi$, and the satisfiability-reduction condition of $\phi'$ is equivalent to the negation of the validity-reduction condition of $\phi$.

-To show the upward satisfiability lemma, the key is to find a pointed model satisfying a standard conjunction $\phi'$, given its satisfiability-reduction-condition is met.
-To achieve this, we will use a method called the \emph{blueprint method}.
+To show the upward satisfiability lemma, the key is to find a pointed model satisfying a standard conjunction $\phi'$, given that its satisfiability-reduction condition is met.
+To achieve this, we will use an important notion, called \Fdefs{blueprints}.